Back to Blog

 Your provider conducts a thorough discovery session to understand:

-• Your business model and target customers
+Your business model, target customers and revenue mechanics

-• Your brand voice, tone, and communication standards
+Your brand voice, tone and communication standards

 Days 3-5: Technical Integration